bytting/gamma-collector/README.md

 2. drone-setup-system.service

    Copy this file to ``/etc/systemd/system/drone-setup-system.service`` and enable it using systemctl:
    `# systemctl enable drone-setup-system.service`

 3. drone-setup-local.service

    Copy this file to ``$(HOME)/.config/systemd/user/drone-setup-local.service`` and enable it using systemctl:
    `$ systemctl --user enable drone-setup-local.service`

 The Osprey SDK contains a "DataTypes" directory containing the python modules to manage the detector.
-Copy this directory to the parent directory of the burn source, so that burn.py will find it as "../DataTypes"
+Copy this directory to the parent directory of the gamma-collector source, so that burn.py will find it as "../DataTypes"

-Given a successful configuration, burn will be listening on TCP port 7000 after booting up the system.
+Given a successful configuration, gamma-collector will be listening on TCP port 7000 after booting up the system.

 Sessions will be stored locally under the directory ``$(HOME)/ashes``

 Note that the python script burn.py contains a hash-bang reference to python2, this may need to be changed when running on other systems than ArchlinuxARM.